iamkirankumaryadav/Library/Data Science/Cross Validation.md

 - `# layers`: This is the number of layers in a neural network.
 - `# nodes`: This is the number of nodes in each layer of a neural network.

+### Hyperparameter Optimization

+- Find the best set of hyperparameters for the ML model.

 ### Grid Search:

-- Technique used to select the hyperparameters to train the model.
+- Technique used to evaluate every possible combination of `hyperparameters` within a predefined grid.
+- Creates a grid of hyperparameter values and trains the models with each combination.
 - The process of choosing the optimal set of parameters is known as `hyperparameter tuning`
 - Different combination of hyperparameters is used to improve the `performance metric`
-- `Grid Search` cross-validation tries all combinations of parameters `grid` value for a model.
+- `Grid Search` cross-validation tries all combinations of parameters `grid` value for training a model.
 - Returns with the best set of parameters having the `best performance` score on the test set.
 - It is good if the data set is small, it's more time-consuming and requires more resources to run.
+- Prone to overfitting, Not suitable for large and complex data.

 ### Random Grid Search:

-- `Random Grid Search` cross-validation randomly chooses the combination of parameters.
+- `Random Grid Search` cross-validation randomly chooses the combination of hyperparameter values instead of evaluating all possible combinations.
 - It is good if the data set is very large, it's less time-consuming and utilizes fewer resources.
 - Less likely to overfit the training data.